-Allowance for Loan Losses
+Allowance for Credit Losses

-Description of the Matter As of December 31, 2023, the Company's loan portfolio totaled \$7.1 billion and the related allowance for credit losses (ACL) was \$88.7 million.
-The Company calculates their allowance for credit losses in accordance with ASU 2016-13, Financial Instruments - Credit Losses, utilizing a forward-looking expected loss model (the "Current Expected Credit Losses (CECL)" model) to estimate credit losses over the remaining expected life of the Company's loan portfolio.
+Description of the Matter As of December 31, 2024, the Company's loan portfolio totaled \$7.9 billion and the related allowance for credit losses (ACL) was \$98.3 million.
+The Company calculates their allowance for credit losses in accordance with ASC 326, Financial Instruments - Credit Losses, utilizing a forward-looking expected loss model (the "Current Expected Credit Losses (CECL)" model) to estimate credit losses over the remaining expected life of the Company's loan portfolio.
 As discussed in Notes 1 and 3 of the consolidated financial statements, the ACL is an amount which represents management's best estimate of expected credit losses over the contractual life of the Company's loan portfolio as of the balance sheet date.
 The ACL includes credit loss estimates for loans evaluated using common risk characteristics such as financial asset type, collateral type, and industry of the borrower.
-Historical losses are correlated to economic variables that are determined to be the most relevant indicators of expected losses.
+The Company uses a discounted cash flow method, incorporating historical losses that are correlated to economic variables that are determined to be the most relevant indicators of expected losses.
 Those economic variables are forecasted over the reasonable and supportable forecast period to determine the current expected credit losses.
 Qualitative adjustments are then made to account for factors that management does not believe are captured within the CECL quantitative models.
 Management applies judgment in estimating the ACL and, in particular, identifying and quantifying qualitative adjustments included within the ACL.